Terms And Conditions

 Weekend/Public Holiday Installation Cutoff

 Please be advised the cutoff for Weekend and Public Holiday installation is 12pm one business day prior, any bookings between 12pm and 10am the following business day will be subject to availability.
+Weekend and Public Holiday installation is available for Greater Brisbane and Gold Coast ONLY.

 20 & 5 Business Day Install Discounts

-These installation discounts are valid for installations on a day/time convenient to JR Gas & Water.
+These installation discounts are valid for installations on a day/time convenient to JR Gas & Water ONLY.
 Installations will be completed within the discount time period starting on the business day post purchase.
 Eg. Orders made Feb 1st will be completed by March 1st.
 For those who would like installation on a specific day please choose our same day install rate and note preferred install day in comments.
 Your installation day will be issued by email within 1 business day of the order being processed.

 - Interpretation